Remaining Six Nations fixtures to go ahead as planned

 French plans to move at some point from stage 2 of its response to the coronavirus to stage 3 are to be discussed today at a meeting of advisors convened by France’s president, Emmanuel Macron.

-A move to stage 3 would likely put the meeting between Ireland and France in jeopardy but, for the moment, all is continuing as planned, starting with England v Wales and Scotland v France this Saturday.
+A move to stage 3 would likely put the meeting between Ireland and France in jeopardy but, for the moment, all is continuing as planned, starting with England v Wales and Scotland v France this Saturday and Sunday respectively.

 “Based on the information that is currently available, all other Six Nations matches are set to go ahead as scheduled,” read the statement.